 - You should have an existing security group.
-If you do not, refer to Create a Security Group for details.
+If you do not, refer to Creating a Security Group for details.

-- You should have a clear understanding about which traffic is allowed or banned for your CVM instance.
-For more information on security group rules and their use cases, refer to Security group use cases.
+- You should know which traffic is allowed or rejected for your CVM instance.
+For more information on security group rules and their use cases, please see Security Group Use Cases.

-- On the Security Group page, select a region, and find the security group for which you want to set rules.
+- Select a region, and locate the security group for which you want to set rules.

-- Click Inbound rules and choose one of the following methods to add rules.
+- Click Inbound rules and choose either of the following methods to add rules.

-The following instructions use method two Add a rule as an example.
+The following instructions use Add a Rule as an example.